 Part 1: First-Time Author Mistakes & How to Avoid Them

-When I perform manuscript evaluations, there are specific things I look for before the actual editing begins.
-The elements I talk about in this blog post are crucial for determining whether or not a first-time author needs a manuscript evaluation.
-Nine times out of ten, a first-time author will need a manuscript evaluation first—before any kind of editing is performed.
+When I used to perform manuscript evaluations, there were certain things I looked for before the actual editing began.
 The information I provide in this blog post will be valuable additions to your self-editing process.
 If you’re not familiar with Ctrl+F, get ready to learn.

 The following list items are typically overused in manuscripts of first-time authors.